How To Discipline Insubordination In An Employee

 Once the employee meets your expectations, and you are satisfied with the work, appreciate them for their help.
 This prevents future chances of insubordination.

-How to handle Formal or Gross Insubordination?
+How To Handle Formal or Gross Insubordination?

 For the more serious breach of official orders, here is a practical procedure: